mintpepper95/KnowledgeIsPower/Front End System Design/Performance/Performance.md

 The critical path involves the following steps
 * Browser begins parsing HTML document and converting it into a DOM.
-* Simultaneously browser also parses CSS files refenced in the HTML to build a CSS Object Model.
+* Simultaneously browser also parses CSS files referenced in the HTML to build a CSS Object Model.
 * When browser encounters a script tag, it must halt DOM construction until script is fetched, parsed and executed (unless we use defer or async)
 * Once Dom and CSSom are ready, they are combined to create the render tree.
 * The browser calculates the position and size of each element in the render tree.